NHOrus/srwq-compilation/episode-27.md

 "In the name of Justice and Freedom, I beg you not to force my hand.
 This can be solved peacefully, if you simply retreat and let my superior intellect handle things."

-"Superior...Doctor, I'm giving you one minute to surrender your mech or my fleet will open fire."
+"Superior...
+Doctor, I'm giving you one minute to surrender your mech or my fleet will open fire."

 "I feared as much.
 I hope you share what happens next with as many people as possible, it'll save pointless battles in the future."

 The Granzons chest opens.
-Anonymous Sat 27 Feb 2010 02:17:08 No.4602488 Report
->>4602479
->The Granzons chest opens.
-This will be good.
-Anonymous Sat 27 Feb 2010 02:18:08 No.4602493 Report
->>4602479
->"I feared as much.
-I hope you share what happens next with as many people as possible, it'll save pointless battles in the future."
-I was kinda hoping he'd just warp us out BUT THIS WORKS TOO Anonymous Sat 27 Feb 2010 02:21:08 No.4602518 Report
->>4602479
->fleet
->The Granzons chest opens.

-Oh shit?
-Graviton Cannon MAP attack incoming?
-Anonymous Sat 27 Feb 2010 02:22:08 No.4602525 Report
- Quoted By: >>4602544
->>4602479
-I cannot wait to see how the Balmarians react to THIS.
-Anonymous Sat 27 Feb 2010 02:25:08 No.4602544 Report
->>4602525
-Same way they reacted when the Granzon used this same attack on them.

-HOLY SHIT, IT'S THE GRANZON!

-CLOSE THE POOLS, SHUT DOWN EVERYTHING, GET IN THE CAR AND SEND AS MANY ROBOTS AS WE CAN!

-FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF
-View SameGoogleiqdbSauceNAO Cynthia Tis.png,  61KiB, 277x255

-Stealthyboy !fchRKomfls Sat 27 Feb 2010 02:27:08 No.4602553 Report
- Quoted By: >>4602567
->>4602647
- I'll give you my attempt at Tis then.
-Jerid Messa !!AbDOcayw4O/ Sat 27 Feb 2010 02:29:08 No.4602567 Report
- Quoted By: >>4602578
->>4602580
->>4602617
->>4602553

-That actually seems pretty accurate.
-Though I think eventually we're gonna have to have a mass battle against the OG land pilots.
-As unbelievably awesome and not evil we're being, we sure have alot of their former enemies on our side.
-Anonymous Sat 27 Feb 2010 02:31:08 No.4602578 Report
- Quoted By: >>4602631
->>4602567
-You mean my attempt it's less accurate?
-Anonymous Sat 27 Feb 2010 02:31:08 No.4602580 Report
- Quoted By: >>4602591
->>4602595
->>4602597
->>4602608
->>4602567
-Oh shit, you're right.
-ARE WE ACTUALLY ON THE EVIL ROUTE?
-Stealthyboy !fchRKomfls Sat 27 Feb 2010 02:33:08 No.4602591 Report
->>4602580
-Would it actually surprise you if we were?
-Anonymous Sat 27 Feb 2010 02:33:08 No.4602595 Report
- Quoted By: >>4602617
->>4602580
-Not evil, just that the heroes have their heads waaaaayyyy inside their asses to realize that the villains are not irredeemable.
-Or not evil.
-Haken Browning !zHe7DH816A Sat 27 Feb 2010 02:34:08 No.4602597 Report
- Quoted By: >>4602631
->>4602580
-I was starting to see this as more of a Dynasty Warriors-type factional division.

-And we've just jumped ship from Shu to Wu.
-Anonymous Sat 27 Feb 2010 02:35:08 No.4602608 Report
->>4602580
-Evil?
-No, more like rival route
-Sciencegar Sciencebolt Sat 27 Feb 2010 02:35:08 No.4602614 Report
- Quoted By: >>4602626
+---

 Lefina Enfield gulps and tries to remain calm.
 "Lt., I know you're confused and angry at this situation, but I don't think pointing a gun at the Captain will solve things."

 Despinis looks down the barrel of the pistol with the same indifferent expression she has while filing paperwork.
 "Lt.
 Gunther, if you want to relieve me of command, there are formal procedures to follow.
 Holding me at gunpoint is not one of them."